Today is January 26, 2020 -

 The Passport to Israel program is available from Beth El Synagogue for any full members holding a primary membership with Beth El Synagogue and the Jewish Federation of Omaha.
 We encourage everyone to contribute to this savings plan.
 By putting away a small amount every year, which is then matched by both Beth El Synagogue and the Jewish Federation of Omaha, you guarantee your child the opportunity to go to Israel.
 We encourage our students to go on USY Pilgrimage or any of a variety of Israel programs.
 It is an experience of a lifetime and we hope you won’t miss out on this opportunity.

 Passport to Israel is open to Omaha Jewish youth for funding a future Israel peer program.
-Money deposited, which can begin as early as kindergarten, is matched by the Jewish Federation of Omaha up to $250 per year.
-Matching funds are also available from Beth El Synagogue, Beth Israel Synagogue, and Temple Israel.
-Sign-up available year-round.
+Money deposited, which can begin as early as kindergarten, is matched by both Beth El Synagogue and the Jewish Federation of Omaha to a maximum of $2,000 each.
 This is a risk-free opportunity to grow $2,000 savings into $6,000!

 The Jewish Federation of Omaha Jewish Experience Grant

 The Jewish Experience Grants program provides a $2,000 non-need grant to families, to encourage attendance at a Jewish summer residential camp.
 Program requirements include (a) the child’s attendance at religious school the year prior to and the year following the camp experience; (b) the family is a contributor in good standing to the Annual Campaign of the Jewish Federation of Omaha; (c) the program must be a summer residential Jewish camp recognized by the Jewish Federation of Omaha; and (d) the camp session is a minimum of two weeks.

 Israel Experience Grants 2019-2020